elesiuta/pyxargs/README.md

     pyxargs echo spam {} spam
 and like xargs, you can also specify the replace-str with -I
     pyxargs -I eggs echo spam eggs spam literal {}
-if stdin is not empty, it will be used instead of filenames by default
+if stdin is connected, it will be used instead of filenames by default
     echo bacon eggs | pyxargs echo spam python code can be used in place of a command pyxargs --py "print(f'input file: {{}} executed in: {os.getcwd()}')"